Format & Rules

 • There is no qualification required to play.

-• Teams will be placed into geographical groups during the qualification phase.
+• For Quiz Nations Global, teams will be placed into geographical groups during the qualification phase.
+Other leagues will have different ways of grouping teams.

 • Group play structure will be determined the number of teams.

-• The top team/s from each group will qualify for the Champions League component.
+• The top team/s from each Quiz Nations Global group will qualify for the Champions League component, as will the top teams in country leagues.

 The cost per team for a 10 week season (minimum of 9 games per team guaranteed) is: